robertohuertasm/wasm-pack-npm/README.md

 This is very important.
 If you don't use properly set the path the installation will fail.

+In addition, `npm i -g wasm-pack-npm` seems to ignore the `PATH` setting, but it works if `wasm-pack-npm` is set as one of the `devDependencies` of your npm package.

 ## Development

 While developing it is quite useful to use `npm start`.
 This will keep `tsc` compilling while you change the files.